majjoha/picostudio/README.md

 - T2: select track 2.
 - T3: select track 3.
 - T4: select track 4.
-- Knob 1: set start position for the selected track.
+- Knob 1: set the start position for the selected track.
-- Knob 2: set end position for the selected track.
+- Knob 2: set the end position for the selected track.
-- Knob 3: set speed for the selected track.
+- Knob 3: set the speed for the selected track.
-- Knob 4: set volume for the selected track.
+- Knob 4: set the volume for the selected track.
 - B: enable bounce mode which bounces track 1, track 2, and track 3 to track 4 once recording starts.
 - T: enable tape mode which adds a bit of wobble to the output.